nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 Arguablly, all the things in the above section would make a test low value.
 But let's consider the actual intent of the test, its implementation, what's it's trying to do.
 There are a few things that always stick out to me.
 These include (but are not limited to):

 * Not actually invoking the code that your are testing or claim to be testing
-* Relying on Mocks
+* Overly relying on Mocks
-* Very poor defined assertions (`assertEquals(myThing.size(), 1)` or `assertNotNull(myThing)`);
+* Very poor defined assertions (`assertEquals(myThing.size(), 17)` or `assertNotNull(myThing)`);

 Does this ring a 🔔?

 Tests and the act of testing should be high value-adding activity.
 Otherwise why waste your time doing them?
 Tests should enable you and your team to know that your code works as advertised.
 Now there are different ways to incoporate tests into your SDLC.

 One measure of a scrum team's productivity is it's velocity.
 And one of the things that affects velocity is handling the unknowns that come up during a sprint.
 This would include bugs found by your tests and production bugs.
-One of the things that should be a discussion point for your retrospectives (or Kaizen's if you practice Kanban) is: How do we limit these unknowns and regressions found by QA or potentially as 🐛s by your customers?
+One of the things that should be a discussion point for your retrospectives (or Kaizen if you practice Kanban) is: How do we limit these unknowns and concerns and regressions found by QA or potentially as 🐛s by your customers?
 Handling unknowns is a topic for another day.

 We can limit regressions if we have test suites that we can _depend on_ and test suites that run as a part of feedback loop that matches the needs of your organization's velocity.

 _depend on_

-Can we depend on our tests?
-Should we depend on our tests?
+_Can we depend on our tests?
+Should we depend on our tests?_

-Well have you haver seen a test like this?
+Well have you ever seen a test like this?

 {% highlight java linenos %}
 public void test() {